Shoebtamboli/rails_claude_skills/README.md

 ## What is This?

 `rails_claude_skills` brings Rails generator conventions to Claude AI skills.
-Just like how Devise provides `rails g devise:install` and Kaminari provides `rails g kaminari:config`, this gem provides generators to scaffold AI context and knowledge for your Rails projects.
+This gem provides generators to scaffold AI context and knowledge for your Rails projects.

 ### Why Use This Gem?